 This also applies to the principles and rules for safeguarding the independence and objectivity of Internal Audit.
-Numerous measures (adequate positioning in the organizational structure, consistent segregation of duties, and comprehensive quality assurance during the audit) ensure that the independence and objectivity of the audit function is adequately ensured.
+Numerous measures (adequate positioning in the organizational structure, consistent segregation of duties, and comprehensive quality assurance during the audit) ensure that the independence and objectivity of Internal Audit is adequately ensured.